On discrete projective transformation groups of Riemannian manifolds: Introduction

 \subsection{K\"ahler version}

 Let $(M, g)$ be a Hermitian manifold.
 Let $V \subset M$ be a geodesic surface which is at the same time a holomorphic curve.
-If $g$ is K\"ahler, then any (real) curve $c$ in $V$ satisfies that its complexified tangent direction is parallel; it is therefore called $h$-planar.
+If $g$ is K\"ahler, then any (real) curve $c$ in $V$ satisfies that its complexified tangent direction is parallel; it is therefore called {\it $h$-planar}.
 It is very special that such $V$ exists, but $h$-planer curves always exist.
 Two K\"ahler metrics are $h$-projectively equivalent if they share the same $h$-planer curves.
-A holomorphic diffeomorphism $f$ is $h$-projective if $f_*g$ is $h$-projectively equivalent to $g$.
+A holomorphic diffeomorphism $f$ is {\it $h$-projective} if $f_*g$ is $h$-projectively equivalent to $g$.
 Their group is denoted $\Pro^{Hol}(M, g)$.
+(There exist equivalent terminologies for $h$-projective, as holomorphic-projective or $c$-projective).

 This holomorphic side of the projective transformation problem was classically investigated by the Japanese school \cite{Has, Ishi, Yano, Yoshi}.

 Finally, V. Matveev and S. Rosemann generalize all known Riemannian results (on the identity component) to the K\"ahler case \cite{Mat3}.
-Our proof here for full groups also extends to the K\"ahler case and yields the same statement as in Theorem \ref{Riemannian}, where the role of the sphere is played by the complex projective space $\mathbb P^N(\C)$ endowed with its Fubini-Study metric $g_{SF}$
+That is, if $\Pro^{Hol}(M, g)$ contains a one parameter group of non-affine transformations, then, up to a scaling, $(M, g)$ is holomorphically isometric to $\mathbb P^d (\C)$ endowed with its standard metric (where $d = \dim_\C M$).

+Like in the Riemannian case, we are able here to handle the discrete part of $\Pro^{Hol}$: